pimutils/khal/doc/parts/usage.rst

  ikhal

-opens an interactive calendar browser, showing all events on the selected day
+opens an interactive calendar browser, showing all events on the selected day.
+See below for usage notes on ikhal.

 **quick event adding**